Nick Meaney

-He previously played for the Newcastle Knights and Canterbury Bankstown Bulldogs in the National Rugby League.
+He previously played for the Newcastle Knights and Canterbury-Bankstown Bulldogs in the NRL.

 Background

 Meaney was born in Lismore, New South Wales, Australia.
 He is the grandson of former Manly Warringah Sea Eagles and Western Suburbs Magpies player Denis Meaney.
 Meaney was educated at St John's College, Woodlawn.

 He played his junior rugby league for the Ballina Seagulls, before being signed by the Newcastle Knights.

 Playing career

 Early years

 In 2016, Meaney played for the Newcastle Knights' NYC team, being named their NYC Player of the Year, before graduating to their Intrust Super Premiership NSW team in 2017.
 In May 2017, he was named 19th man for the New South Wales Residents in their clash against the Queensland Residents.
 Later that same month, he played for the New South Wales under-20s team against the Queensland under-20s team.
 At the end of the 2017 season, he was awarded the Knights' ISP NSW Player of the Year.
 In September 2017, he re-signed with the Knights on a 1-year contract until the end of 2018.